jaimindp/dollar_cost_average_dip_buying/README.md

 ### Updates
 August 27th
 FTX Set up and more intuitive UI.
-Also more backtesting in the analysis notbook
+Also more backtesting in the analysis notebook

 August 12th:
 Fear and greed DCA handling for buy amounts lower than the minimum buy amount for each coin